peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Deprecated.</b> Use ToReader instead.

-Not documented yet.
-In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToByteReader()` .
-If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.
+Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing Stream and can be called as follows: `
+          input.ToByteReader()
+        ` .
+If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

  * <i>input</i>: The parameter <i>input</i>
 is not documented yet.

 <b>Return Value:</b>